 In March 1935 Ja‘bari joined the Palestine Arab Party led by Jamal al-Husseini, and in 1944 he was chosen as a member of the party's central committee.

 Ja‘bari was detained by the British authorities in July 1936 after a general strike was declared, and he was held in Sarafand detention camp until November of the same year.
 The Hebron municipality and city notables sent him a letter of support in the detention center.

 In September 1937, Ja‘bari took part in the Arab National Congress held in the Syrian village of Bludan in solidarity with Palestine and with the struggle of the Palestinian people to end the British Mandate, reverse the Balfour Declaration, and reject the partition of Palestine.

 The British Mandate authorities appointed him as mayor of the Hebron municipality on 28 October 1940, and he remained in that post until 25 April 1948.
 As mayor, Ja‘bari participated in all the conferences of Palestinian mayors between 1941 and 1947 and chaired some of them.
-He also chaired the conference of Arab mayors in the Jerusalem area held on 11 May 1946.
+He also chaired the conference of Arab mayors in the Jerusalem district held on 11 May 1946.

 Ja‘bari was the head of the National Committee and the Emergency Committee in Hebron when the United Nations passed its partition resolution in November 1947 and fighting broke out.